shukrimusa/forest/README.md

 ## Forst
-It is a simple website focusing on HTML, CSS, and JavaScript.
+It is a single page website focusing on HTML, CSS, and JavaScript.
+The main focus was on **login** and **register"" Form style as shown below in the image: